Permanent Road Closures

 Council’s fees and charges for road closures can be viewed on the Rates, Payments and Fees webpage.

-Any additional costs to the applicant, in addition to Council’s Fees and Charges, are detailed in the Fact Sheet within the Road Closure Application Form.
+A list of likely additional costs to the applicant, in addition to Council’s Fees and Charges, are detailed in the Fact Sheet within the Road Closure Application Form.

 Application Process

-A Permanent Road Closure - Prelodgement Application seeking advice before proceeding with a formal road closure can be made to Council to determine the likelihood of support for the proposed closure.
+(Optional) A Permanent Road Closure - Prelodgement Application seeking advice before proceeding with a formal road closure can be made to Council to determine the likelihood of support for the proposed closure.

 A Permanent Road Closure Application Form must be submitted via email to or via the Customer Self-Service portal to commence the formal road closure process.